Mikhail Borodin: Early life

+After the October Revolution

 Following the October Revolution of 1917, he returned to Russia in July 1918, and began working in the People's Commissariat for Foreign Affairs of the Russian Soviet Republic.
 Some months later, he returned to America to relay Lenin's "Letter to American Workers", a propaganda message intended to counteract negative views of the Russian communists following the signing of the Treaty of Brest-Litovsk.
 He also proposed a joint propaganda campaign with George Creel's Committee on Public Information, though this never came to fruition.
 Having become disillusioned by the intensity of American criticism of the new Soviet government, Borodin gave up hope of co-operation with the Americans, and returned to Russia.
-He then moved on to Stockholm, where he met American writer Carl Sandburg, with whom he discussed the Bolshevik revolution.
+He then moved on to Stockholm, where he visited American writer Carl Sandburg, with whom he discussed the Bolshevik revolution.

 In March 1919, Borodin participated in the first congress of the Communist International (Comintern) in Moscow.
 After the congress, he embarked on his first Comintern assignment, travelling with a falsified Mexican diplomatic passport.
 Borodin travelled through a variety of European countries, deposited Soviet funds in a Swiss bank account, and otherwise tried to raise money to finance the establishment of communist parties in the Americas.
 He then travelled to Santo Domingo, from which he booked passage to New York, where he arrived in August 1919.
 His mission was known to the American authorities, and as such he was briefly detained by the Bureau of Investigation upon arrival.
 After his release, he went on to his former home, Chicago, where the Socialist Party of America was embroiled in a dispute between its left wing, who wanted to establish a communist party and join the Comintern, and the "regulars", who were opposed.
 Borodin, conscious of the fact that his activities were being monitored, kept a low profile while in America, and on 4 October 1919, he slipped across the border into Mexico.